What Anthropic's Engineering Research Tells You About Your Own Team

 Every person on a team is a vector with magnitude (talent and energy) and direction (alignment to strategy).
 Anthropic's findings show that magnitude is increasing, but direction is becoming harder to calibrate.
 More decisions, more delegation, less shared judgment.
 The resultant vector shortens even as individual capability grows.

 The measurement layer for this era is not optional.
-It is the infrastructure that turns AI multiplied velocity into AI multiplied outcomes.
+It is the infrastructure that turns AI-multiplied velocity into AI-multiplied outcomes.
+That is what DAC is built to be: not a productivity tool, but the calibration layer underneath everything else.

 ---